 - Scope with

-exclude.
-If your check only applies to frontend code, exclude everything else. - Give the agent permission to do nothing.
+include,exclude, or both.
+If your check only applies to Go files, useinclude: ["*.go"].
+If it applies to everything except lock files, useexclude: ["*.lock"].
+Use both together to narrow to a set of files while carving out exceptions (e.g.include: ["src/**"]+exclude: ["src/gen/**"]). - Give the agent permission to do nothing.
 “If nothing applies, report that no issues were found” prevents invented findings.

 - Use sections in your instructions.
 Markdown headings (